 Security Testing

 In security testing, you examine application components potentially at risk.
 This means you must ensure operational security, product security, network security, portal security, access control, and perform source code audit.
-This kind of testing can be performed by different team members, such as experts in infrastructure, development, database, and, of course, testers.
+For comprehensive web security testing and ensuring that all potential vulnerabilities are addressed, it’s crucial to involve experts in infrastructure, development, database, and, of course, testers.

 Security Testing helps to ensure safety and integrity of SAP modules.
 Without security testing, we can’t make sure that SAP users have access to the necessary data and transactions.